-A wild and untamed garden isn’t just unattractive it’s unproductive.
-Vining plants will encroach on all other plants and kill them by stealing their growing room, nutrients, and sunlight, if they’re not trained to stay in the space you provide them.
-That’s what is so great about the garden trellis netting system of support: you can grow these rigorous vines vertically.
-That’s right, you now have a way to conserve your garden space by using upward mobility!
+A wild and untamed garden isn’t just unattractive, it’s unproductive.
+Vining plants will encroach on all other plants and kill them by stealing their growing room, nutrients, and sunlight.
+This is why you need to train them to stay in the space provided.
+That’s what is so great about the garden trellis netting system of support: it gives you the option to grow these rigorous vines vertically.

 Garden trellis netting can be suspended to hang vertically from a roof edge, like a curtain.
 It can be draped over an A-frame made of metal or wood, so it has two angled sides like a tent.
 Or, it can be stretched between two upright wood or metal stakes in the ground, forming a straight wall.
 The main things to consider are how heavy your plants will be, and how big you will allow them to get.